virocon-organization/virocon/docs/joint_models_estimating_parameters.rst

 **1. Clarify the mathematics of the distribution**:

 In the following, we implement the 3-parameter generalized gamma distribution as recommended by Ochi (1992) [1]_.
-It's probability density function (pdf) is defined as:
+Its probability density function (PDF) is defined as:

 :math:`f(x)= \frac{c}{\Gamma(m)}\lambda^{cm}x^{cm-1} \exp\left[- (\lambda x)^{c} \right]`

 To implement the generalized gamma distribution, we make use of the functionality of scipy’s implementation of the distribution.
 Scipy’s implementation is based on the scientific paper of Stacy (1962) [2]_.
 An overview of the generalized gamma distribution is given in [3]_.
-Scipy uses the following pdf:
+Scipy uses the following PDF:

 :math:`f(x)=  \frac{k(x-a)^{kc-1}}{b^{kc}\Gamma(c)} \exp \bigg[- \bigg(\frac{x-a}{b}\bigg)^{k}\bigg]`

 Stacy’s generalized gamma distribution involves 4 parameters.
-Two shape parameters (k, c) , one scale (b) and one location parameter (a).
+Two shape parameters (k, c), one scale (b) and one location parameter (a).
 Note that Ochi's and Stacy's formulas for the generalized gamma distribution differ.
 Hence, to use scipy’s functionality, we must convert the individual parameters.
 Comparing the parameters, it is seen, that: